Garda sergeant who discharged gun cleared of wrongdoing

 However, Garda sources said an inquiry was now underway by Gsoc into the veracity of a statement given by a member of public which sought to incriminate the sergeant.

 The sergeant had already secured promotion to the rank of inspector at the time the incident occurred.
-That promotion was expected to take place in coming weeks.
+That promotion is expected to take place in coming weeks.